concourse/rfcs/01-resources-v2/proposal.md

 <details><summary>Should `put` be given a space or return the space?</summary>

 <p>
-~~The verb `PUT` in HTTP implies an idempotent action against a given resource.
-So it's intuitive that the `put` verb here would do the same.~~
+<strike>The verb `PUT` in HTTP implies an idempotent action against a given resource.
+So
+it's intuitive that the `put` verb here would do the same.</strike>
 </p>
 <p>
-~~However, many of today's usage of `put` would be against a dynamically determined space.
+<strike>However, many of today's usage of `put` would be against a dynamically
+determined space.
 For example, most semver workflows involve `put`ing with the version determined by a file (often coming from the `semver` resource).
-So the space isn't known statically at pipeline configuration time.~~
+So the space isn't known statically at pipeline configuration time.</strike>
 </p>
 <p>
-~~What's more, the resulting space for a semver push would only be `MAJOR.MINOR`, excluding the final patch segment.
-This is annoying to have to explicitly configure in your build.~~
+<strike>What's more, the resulting space for a semver push would only be `MAJOR.MINOR`,
+excluding the final patch segment.
+This is annoying to have to explicitly configure in your build.</strike>
 </p>
 <p>
-~~If we instead have `put` return both the space and the versions, this would be a lot simpler.~~
+<strike>If we instead have `put` return both the space and the versions, this would be a
+lot simpler.</strike>
 </p>
 <p>
 Answered this at the same time as having `put` return a set of deleted